Best Hot Cajun Boudin Dip Recipe

 4. Add sour cream to the cream cheese and blend together with the mixer.

-5. Stir in the cheese, boudin meat, seasonings, and green chilies until they are well incorporated.
+5. Stir in 1 ½ cups of the cheese, boudin meat, seasonings, green chilies, 2 crumbled bacon slices, and half of the green onions until they are well incorporated.

 6. Spoon the dip mixture into the prepared pan.

-7. Place pan in the oven and bake for 25 minutes or until the boudin dip bubbles on the edges.
+7. Place the pan in the oven and bake for 20 to 25 minutes or until the boudin dip bubbles on the edges.

-8. Remove the dish from the oven and sprinkle the top with bacon and green onions.
+8. Remove the dish from the oven and sprinkle the top with ½ cup cheese, and the rest of the bacon and green onions.

 9. Serve warm with baguette slices, chips, or crackers.